pantheon-systems/documentation/source/content/redirects.md

 ## Additional Redirects (Optional)
 Implement scenario specific redirects as required by the site.
 Depending on the needs of the site, you may only need one, some, or none of the following.

 Redirect logic should be added to `wp-config.php` for WordPress sites, and `settings.php` for Drupal sites.
+Note that the platform-set primary domain will redirect all requests, not just the root domain

 ### Redirect to HTTPS
 The following configuration will redirect HTTP requests to HTTPS, such as `http://env-site-name.pantheonsite.io` to `https://env-site-name.pantheonsite.io` or `http://example.com` to `https://example.com`: